oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/search/organization-saved-search.rst

    .. image:: /user/img/system/config_commerce/search/saved-search-sf.png
       :alt: Saved search illustration in the storefront

-   * **Newly Added Items Notifications** - If this option is, customer users can subscribe to email notifications about new products added to their saved search queries.
+   * **Newly Added Items Notifications** - If this option is enabled, customer users can subscribe to email notifications about new products added to their saved search queries.
    * **Back in Stock Notifications** - If this option is enabled, customer users can subscribe to email notifications about the products in their saved searches returning back to stock (product inventory status changed to "In Stock").
    * **Search Result Notification Limit** - If the number of products included in the search query result exceeds the provided limit, no new product email notifications will be sent for such saved search query.

+    .. note:: A customer user receives an email notification for each saved search that got updates.
+Such email notification contains information about 8 products per each of the two types of notifications ("Newly Added Items" and "Back in Stock" notifications respectively).
+You can customize the email template to display up to 100 products in the email.

+   * **Saved Searches Limit Per User** - Customers will not be able to save more searches than the specified limit and will need to delete some existing saved search queries to create a new one.

 5. Click **Save Settings**.